- Recognize the importance of communicating with families.

-Download and print the Thinking about Communication Activity.
-Write your thoughts on this document.
-Then, share and discuss your responses with a trainer, coach, or supervisor.
+In the Thinking about Communication activity, reflect and respond to the questions.
+Then, share and discuss your responses with a trainer, coach, or administrator.

-This section includes documents to help you think about and work toward achieving effective communication with families of children in your care.
+The activity and resources in this section will help you think about and work toward achieving effective communication with families of children in your care.

-The first document is a jargon-busting exercise.
+The first activity is a jargon busting exercise.
 Jargon are words or terms that are specific to your work and that families may not be familiar with.
-Download, print, and fill out the Jargon Busting Exercise.
-Change the provided education-related jargon using terms that families can relate to.
-You can share your responses with a trainer, coach, or supervisor.
-Then, compare your answers to the suggested responses in the second document.
+In the Jargon Busting activity, change the education-related jargon into terms that families can relate to.
+Share your responses with a trainer, coach, or administrator.

-The third document includes websites that you can explore to learn more about strategies for effective communication with families.
-Download the Effective Communication Resources document and use it as a resource.
+The Effective Communication Resources handout includes websites that you can explore to learn more about strategies for effective communication with families.

 Finally, the video in this section provides an excerpt from a family-teacher conference.
-As you watch this video, think about some of the "dos" and "don'ts" of communicating with families and the different ways you exchange information with families in your program.
+As you watch this video, think about the different ways you exchange information with families in your program.